 As part of the strategy, the government committed to ‘Prepare an investor toolkit to assist private sector proponents with information on developing projects in Queensland’.
 The Queensland Hydrogen Investor Toolkit ( 2.6 MB) has been prepared to assist investors with project planning for hydrogen developments in Queensland.
 The toolkit includes useful contacts to assist with your project and will be regularly updated as new information is gathered from practical experience with facilitating renewable hydrogen projects in Queensland.

 As part of strategic planning to facilitate the development of the renewable hydrogen industry in Queensland, the Gladstone and Townsville Hydrogen Opportunities study was commissioned in late 2019.
 The study provides information on land, infrastructure and services requirements for large-scale facilities for the production of hydrogen and export as liquefied hydrogen, ammonia or methylcyclohexane.

 The objective of the study was to provide information to assist with integrated land use and ports planning and infrastructure and services corridor planning including the potential for common user infrastructure.

-Information through this process, particularly the conceptual hydrogen production facility dimensions and infrastructure and services requirements was sought with the intention it would be transferrable to other ports in Queensland.
+Information through this process, particularly the conceptual hydrogen production facility dimensions and infrastructure and services requirements is transferrable to other ports in Queensland.

-The locations (Gladstone and Townsville) and the three hydrogen transport types (liquefied hydrogen, ammonia or methylcyclohexane) were selected reflecting the known focus of private sector investment at the time the report was commissioned.
+The locations (Gladstone and Townsville) and the three hydrogen transport types (liquefied hydrogen, ammonia or methylcyclohexane) were selected based on the known focus of private sector investment at the time the report was commissioned.

 The overall report comprises three parts: